entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

 > - The coding of the new Xitun actinolepid is 0.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  39. In forms with a marginal – central plate contact, position of the juction of the marginal, paranuchal, and central plates, relative to the anterior margin of the nuchal plate: anterior (0); posterior (1).
 > Long 1987, Character 7, modified; Carr and Hlavin (2010), Character 95; Rücklin *et al*.
 (2015), Character 95; Zhu Y *et al*.
 (2016), Character 95; Jobbins *et al*.
 (2022, 2024), Character 95; Xue *et al*. (submitted), Character 39.

 > - This character is contingent on Character 23.

 > - The coding of the new Xitun actinolepid is 0.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  40. In forms without a marginal – central plate contact, position of the junction between the postorbital, paranuchal, and central plates, relative to the anterior margin of the nuchal plate: anterior (0); posterior (1).
 > Long 1987, Character 7, modified; Carr and Hlavin (2010), Character 96; Rücklin *et al*.
 (2015), Character 96; Zhu Y *et al*.
 (2016), Character 96; Jobbins *et al*.
 (2022, 2024), Character 96; Xue *et al*. (submitted), Character 40.